On first looking into Chapman’s Homer

 The title implies that merely seeing – “looking” – can be of enormous significance.

 We are probably prudent to take “realms of gold” and “goodly states and kingdoms” as literally as possible.
 Let’s say, for just a moment, that he has traveled in wealthy areas, and stopped by or seen from a distance well-administered political orders.

 From the actual material happiness that can be procured by wealth, he has moved to a slightly more abstract happiness – that of being ruled well.
-This happiness is nearly only seen, though: even though a traveler can enjoy the riches of his hosts, he cannot partake fully of the joys of having good laws.
+This happiness is pretty much only seen, though.
+Even though a traveler can enjoy the riches of his hosts, he cannot partake fully of the joys of having good laws.

 Our narrator is a wanderer.
 He has moved past being comforted by wealth, by power exercised responsibly, and by a culture uniting a people such that it is almost divine.
-Remember what poetry inspired by the gods is: it is a divine Revelation to a people that if they internalize, they may live near perfectly, as if there were no law necessary.
+Poetry inspired by the gods may be a divine Revelation to a people that if they internalize, they live perfectly, as if there were no law necessary.

 For some reason, none of these things appeal to our narrator.
 What does he see as faulty in each of them?

 The word “see” is used explicitly with his mention of “goodly states and kingdoms.”
 It is as if a poet who wishes to create a perfect people through his poetry is obvious.
 If a poet can’t get a grip on the hearts of a people such that he makes them perfect in their own little place, maybe he can exhort them to rule of the noble, or building up their wealth for their own comfort and a legacy.

 It is a too explicit link between poetry and the political that our narrator does not like.